dmlicht/CombineSortedFiles/README.md

 make our total runtime for this bottleneck `O(Flog(L))`

 [ ] Concurrently handle reads in the background

+[ ] Generate lots and lots of test files

 ### Second choice: In Memory Data Store (probably `redis`)
 Read files and dump all lines as entries into an in memory data store.